 "When I think about the past 17 years, what comes to mind is pride," she said.
 "Pride in the work that I've done personally, pride in the team at the health department and the expertise and passion they bring to public health every day.
 And where we've come and how we're reaching out to the community.
 I have a lot of pride in the progress we've made, in the team that we've built and the work that they do."

 During a meeting with the Advisory Board of Health in Knox County on Sept.
-22, she said that her duties would be divided among two people while officials search for a replacement.
+22, she said that her administrative and directorial responsibilities would be divided among two people while officials search for a replacement.

 Kevin Parton, the Chief Administrative Officer, will take on some duties while Katharine Killen, the department's Chief Strategy Officer, will take on other responsibilities.